tale-toul/OCP4AzureIPI/README.md

 ```
 * **ssl_listener_hostnames**.- List of external FQDN hostnames used to access the secure application routes.
 External and internal domains don't need to match (see [Accessing the Openshift Cluster through the Application Gateway](#accessing-the-openshift-cluster-through-the-application-gateway) for more information).
 If this variable is not defined, no secure routes will be published.

-    This variable in not required.
+    This variable is not required.

     No default value.
 ```